Parafollicular cell

 Parafollicular cells, also called C cells, are neuroendocrine cells in the thyroid.
-The primary function of these cells is to secrete calcitonin.
+They are called C cells because the primary function of these cells is to secrete calcitonin.
 They are located adjacent to the thyroid follicles and reside in the connective tissue.
 These cells are large and have a pale stain compared with the follicular cells.
-In teleost and avian species these cells occupy a structure outside the thyroid gland named the ultimobranchial body.
+In teleost and avian species these cells occupy a structure outside the thyroid gland named the ultimopharyngeal body.

 Structure

 Parafollicular cells are pale-staining cells found in small number in the thyroid and are typically situated basally in the epithelium, without direct contact with the follicular lumen.
 They are always situated within the basement membrane, which surrounds the entire follicle.

 Development

 Parafollicular cells are derived from pharyngeal endoderm.
-Embryologically, they associate with the ultimobranchial body, which is a ventral derivative of the fourth (or fifth) pharyngeal pouch.
+Embryologically, they associate with the ultimopharyngeal body, which is a ventral derivative of the fourth (or fifth) pharyngeal pouch.
 Parafollicular cells were previously believed to be derived from the neural crest based on a series of experiments in quail-chick chimeras.
 However, lineage tracing experiments in mice revealed that parafollicular cells are derived from the endoderm origin.